ahdinosaur/secret-handshake2/SPEC.md

 ### Responder Accept

+> The initiator reveals their identity to the responder by sending their static Ed25519 verifying (public) key.
+The initiator also makes a signature using their static Ed25519 verifying (public) key.
+By signing the keys used earlier in the handshake the initiator proves their identity and confirms that they do indeed wish to be part of this handshake.

-The responder receives "Initiator Authenticate" and verifies the length of the message is 114 bytes.
+The responder receives "Initiator Authenticate" and verifies the length of the message is 144 bytes.

-Then creates the same symmetric key used for encryption, creating the same shared secrets as necessary:
+Then creates the same symmetric key used for encryption, creating the $`a ⋅ B`$ shared secret as necessary:

 Responder: